Paucis Verbis card: Early goal directed therapy

-This installment of the Paucis Verbis (In a Few Words) e-card series reviews the treatment options for hyperkalemia.
+This installment of the Paucis Verbis (In a Few Words) e-card series reviews Early Goal Directed Therapy algorithm.
+The layout is borrowed from a Cleveland Clinic Foundation (CCF) flowchart.

 Adapted from [1]